 12. Mechanical Disc Brakes

 In mechanical disc brakes, calipers are not drawn back with piston rubber seals.
 However, this is very common in hydraulic brakes.
-Plus, as per mechanical disc brakes construction, only one piston remains in motion, and the other one is fixed.
+Plus, as per mechanical disc brake construction, only one piston remains in motion, and the other one is fixed.

 Because of this design, mechanical brakes are more prone to going in the wrong position.
 This also generates a high possibility of rubbing in the brakes.
-Which ultimately produces creaking noise.
+Which ultimately produces a creaking noise.

 But no worries because you can resolve this issue in the first place by just simply centering the brake caliper.

-How to align your Mechanical Disc Brake for Optimal Performance
+How to Align Your Mechanical Disc Brake for Optimal Performance

 For this, put your bike on its bike stand.
 Then you can diagnose which part of the rotor is contacting the brake pads much more quickly.
-Now after finding the spot, mount brake calipers and get align them correctly.
+Now after finding the spot, mount brake calipers and align them correctly.

 Moving ahead squeeze the lever to the center and align the caliper.